STOCKS NEWS EUROPE-UK small caps close 1.6 pct lower

-The FTSE Small Cap index closes down 1.6 percent, while the blue chips are off 2.6 percent, and the midcaps shed 2.8 percent.
+The FTSE Small Cap index closes down 1.6 percent, while the blue chips are 1.3 percent weaker, and the midcaps off 1.4 percent.

-Lo-Q, the AIM-listed provider of virtual queuing systems, climbs 1.6 percent after it signs a new agreement with theme park operator Six Flags, its biggest customer, extending their relationship until end-2017.
+Cosalt drops 41.2 percent after the offshore safety group says its working capital will last only till the end of the month and it is exploring restructuring options.

-Loss-making European publishing group Mecom gains 16.1 percent after it says it is in talks to sell Edda Media, its profitable Norwegian business, after receiving a number of approaches.
+PSG Solutions, a provider of information used in the home and commercial property buying process, rises 8.6 percent after saying its prospects are "highly positive", as it unveils first-half results.

 Reuters messaging rm://tricia.wright1.thomsonreuters.com@reuters.net